-This more freeform approach to character movement was mainly provided by a reliance on inertia, giving a constant sense of analogue manipulation of speed providing cautious walking, adrenaline-fuelled running and controlled jumping throughout each of the carefully created levels.
+This more freeform approach to character movement was mainly provided by a reliance on inertia, giving a constant sense of analogue manipulation of speed providing cautious walking, adrenaline-fuelled running and in-air controlled jumping throughout each of the carefully crafted levels.

 Faux Analogue Control

 Long before the introduction of true analogue movement with the N64’s revolutionary analogue thumbstick, simulated analogue control was provided via the acceleration control on the NES’ B (fire) button.
 Holding B accelerated up to run speed, releasing B decellerated down to walk speed, with the all-important on/off control affording the player access to all speeds in-between.

 The exact same control was available to jump-heights, with vertical height increasing dependent on the duration the A (jump) button was held.
 These two seemingly simple variables allowed control over both the X and Y axis prevalent in the 2D gameworld of the day.

 The move to 3D was again spearheaded by the Mario series.
 While games such as the same-era Tomb Raider relied on a button press to enable walking, (most likely as a requirement to ensure safe passage navigating the many perilous drops), speed variability was afforded purely via the analogue thumbstick.
 The new frontier open to the 3D pioneers at Nintendo was directional movement, and they milked it to a new level compared to other developers still struggling to shoe-horn 3D games into 2D sensibility constraints.
 Known as 2.5D, (two-and-a-half D), see Pandemonium and the Tekken series.